Crosslake Area Library

 BOOK DONATIONS

-While we will continue to accept donations over the fall and winter, we ask that you donate only books that are relatively new and in excellent shape.
+We appreciate your book donations, but ask that you donate only books that are relatively new and in excellent shape.
 We cannot store older titles or books that do not meet our donation policy.
 When preparing items for donation, please read the Donation Policy below before you bring your donations in.
 Again, storage space is limited so make sure your books meet our requirements.
 We will accept donations during library hours of operation only

 *Please do not put donated items in the book drops.
 They are meant for returning current collection items only.
 Thank you.